mtlynch/mtlynch.io/_posts/2018-01-18-how-to-hire-a-cartoonist.md

 {% include image.html file="sample-sofia.jpg" max_width="500px" alt="Sample submission from Sofia" img_link=true fig_caption=fig_caption %}

 Sofia was the first artist to submit her sample.
-I didn't fall in love with it, but I liked it enough that I'd be happy to work with her for the full article.
+I liked it.

 The animals were *just* human enough to be funny, while still being cute and whimsical.
 She nailed the expressions.
 The cat looked kind of snobby, which was fitting because it represented me.